-At the beginning of a new year, many of us consciously reflect and review the past 12 months, we think about the goals we achieved and perhaps measure how well we achieved the new year’s resolutions/goals we likely set 12 months before.
-If you often find yourself failing to sustain your new year’s resolutions, you likely need to break them down to make them more attainable.
-As we come to the end of January I explain how to do this below.
+At the start of a new year, many of us consciously reflect on the past 12 months.
+In particular, we consider the goals we achieved and measure how well we followed the resolutions set last year.
+Therefore, if you want your new year’s resolutions to become lasting habits, break them down into smaller, attainable steps.
+As a result, as January ends, I explain how to make goals more achievable below.

-There are so many ways we can all structure and plan our goals so that new resolutions become lasting habits and long-term changes as I’ve already explained.
+There are so many ways we can all structure and plan our goals.
+This ensures that new resolutions become lasting habits and long-term changes as I’ve already explained.
 I’ve listed the top ways below:

 - Write down your goals in the present tense.

-By writing our goals in the present tense (as if we have already achieved them) we can trick our subconscious mind to find the easiest path to achieve them.
+By writing our goals in the present tense (as if we have already achieved them), we can trick our subconscious mind.
+This helps find the easiest path to achieve them.

 - Break your goals down.

-As I explained above, breaking down your goals makes reaching them less overwhelming and more attainable, for example, if you have a goal to save £10,000 in one year, it’s much easier to break this goal into 4 months of saving £2,500 to see how you are measuring against this goal.
+As I explained above, breaking down your goals makes reaching them less overwhelming and more attainable.
+For example, if you have a goal to save £10,000 in one year, it’s much easier to break this goal into 4 months of saving £2,500.
+This helps you see how you are measuring against this goal.

 - Believe them